 The continuation model is based on close cooperation between the International Office of RWTH Aachen University, the Center for Molecular Transformations and the Profile Area - Energy, Chemical & Process Engineering (ECPE).

 Due to the currently rampant corona pandemic and the associated uncertainties, a hybrid concept is currently being developed.
 An early, digital, and project-specific connection to the respective research groups in California is planned.
 Participation in group meetings, detailed planning of the practical work, coordinated preliminary work, and joint literature research up to the preparation of project-specific reviews are conceivable in this way previously to a personal exchange.
-Subsequent research stays of doctoral students from Aachen in California will be funded primarily in 2021 within the framework of a lump-sum contribution to travel costs.
+Subsequent research stays of doctoral students from Aachen in California will be funded primarily within the framework of a lump-sum contribution to travel costs.

 History of the ACalNet network